bloomingbridges/datasheets/README.md

 * You should be able to just save the page to your computer to use it locally.
 All data is stored on your browser via _localStorage_.

 * When exporting, make sure to select "Print backgrounds" in the print dialog for dividers to show up.

+* While the app might be usable on mobile devices, it was not designed to.